Explore opportunities to bring your talents to Kyowa Kirin

 Technical Skills

-Working Conditions: Requires up to 10% domestic and limited international travel.
+Requires up to 10% domestic and international travel

 The listed salary is just one component of the overall compensation package.
 At Kyowa Kirin North America we provide a comprehensive range of benefits including: